gVisor has the ability to checkpoint a process, save its current state in a state file, and restore into a new container using the state file.

 runsc run <container id>

-the directory path within which the checkpoint state-file will be created.
-The
+the directory path within which the checkpoint related files will be created.

 Note: Two checkpoints cannot be saved to the same directory; every image-path provided must be unique.